GersonGv/snowflake_example/README.md

 # snowflake_example

-This is a code example of using Airflow with a connection with Snowflake
+This is a simple code example of using Airflow with a connection with Snowflake